Tan1shqua/CrimePatrol/README.md

 5. Create a pull request.

 ## License
-CrimePetrol is licensed under the MIT License.
+CrimePatrol is licensed under the MIT License.
 See `LICENSE` for more information.

 ---

-Thank you for checking out CrimePetrol!
+Thank you for checking out CrimePatrol!
 Together, we can make our communities safer and more connected.
 Happy coding!

 ![Screenshot 2024-06-29 162420](https://github.com/davesohamm/CrimePetrol/assets/127236862/3536aefc-4411-4c57-b5f8-5d5867b31542)
 ![Screenshot 2024-06-29 162434](https://github.com/davesohamm/CrimePetrol/assets/127236862/fbb14311-92cc-4c1e-b7a3-7a5ff9f9846c)